Addee23/CSharp---Algorithms/README.md

 Lars: 87
 Adina: 95

 My Learning Journey

-This program was created as part of my journey to better understand sorting algorithms and their implementation in C#.
+This program was part of my journey to understanding sorting algorithms and their implementation in C#.
+It helped me:

-Writing this application helped me grasp the logic behind Bubble Sort, while also practicing basic object-oriented programming and list manipulation.
-It’s been a fun and rewarding learning experience!
+Grasp the logic behind the Bubble Sort algorithm.
+Practice basic object-oriented programming principles.
+Gain hands-on experience with list manipulation in C#.
+This project has been a rewarding step in building my programming knowledge and problem-solving skills.

 How to Run

 Requirements:

 .NET SDK installed on your system.

+Steps:

+Clone the repository or download the source code.
+Open a terminal and navigate to the project folder.

+Run the following command:

+bash
+copy code
+dotnet run